 How can you maintain the overall message flow when processing a message consisting of multiple elements, each of which may require different processing?

 Use Composed Message Processor to process a composite message.
 The Composed Message Processor splits the message up, routes the sub-messages to the appropriate destinations and re-aggregates the responses back into a single message.

 With Camel this pattern is implemented by the Splitter which has built-in aggregation to re-aggregate the responses back into a single message.

-This sample uses the Splitter as composed message processor to process each splitted message, aggregate and return a combined single response.
+This example uses the Split EIP as composed message processor to process each split message, aggregate and return a single combined response.

-The route and the code comments below explains how you can use the Splitter to split each message to sub-message which are processed individuallay and then combined back into a single response message via the custom
+The route and the code comments below explains how you can use the Split EIP to split each message to sub-message which are processed individually and then combined back into a single response message via the custom

 See the Splitter EIP.